aks681/project/README.md

 Working of the webpage:

 From the homepage, you can first register yourself by pressing the register button.
-For HR personnel only, you can check the 'Are you an admin?' check box, others leave it be.e Once registered, you can login by clicking the login button.
+For HR personnel only, you can check the 'Are you an admin?' check box, others leave it be.
+Once registered, you can login by clicking the login button.

 For applicants: